-Tallman is excellent as the completely amoral "genius" behind the robbery, whose careful planning doesn't leave room for error.
+Talman is excellent as the completely amoral "genius" behind the robbery, whose careful planning doesn't leave room for error.
 The depiction of his methods is interesting -- he even cuts the labels off his clothes in order that there will be as few traceable clues to his identity as possible.
-Tallman's Purvis is quite scary when he has a gun in his hand as he demonstrates repeatedly he won't hesitate to use it.
+Talman's Purvis is quite scary when he has a gun in his hand as he demonstrates repeatedly he won't hesitate to use it.
 This being the era of the Production Code, it's no surprise that Purvis eventually gets what's coming to him, and it's a great moment of poetic justice.

 When Anne O'Neal turned up as a landlady, I couldn't immediately place her name, but I sure knew the face.
 I wonder how many landladies and maids she played throughout her career?

 The movie was directed by Richard Fleischer, director of other noir titles such as BODYGUARD (1948), FOLLOW ME QUIETLY (1949), and the classic THE NARROW MARGIN (1952), which also starred McGraw.